 'I shall paint my nails with the blood of those that covet me': Kashmir's women's militia and independence-era nationalism

-THIS IS THE TEXT OF AN ARTICLE ON THE KASHMIR WOMEN'S MILITIA OF 1947-8 WHICH HAS BEEN ACCEPTED FOR PUBLICATION IN HISTORY WORKSHOP JOURNAL - PROBABLY APPEARING IN 2022 - AND HAS BEEN POSTED HERE IN ADVANCE OF PUBLICATION WITH THE JOURNAL'S PERMISSION.
-PLEASE NOTE THAT THIS IS THE TEXT AS SUBMITTED - THE FINAL TEXT OF THE PUBLISHED ARTICLE IS LIKELY TO VARY TO SOME DEGREE.
-ONLY A FEW OF THE IMAGES POSTED BELOW WILL APPEAR IN THE PUBLISHED ARTICLE
+THIS IS THE TEXT OF AN ARTICLE ON THE KASHMIR WOMEN'S MILITIA OF 1947-8 PUBLISHED IN HISTORY WORKSHOP JOURNAL IN SPRING 2022 AND HAS BEEN POSTED HERE WITH THE JOURNAL'S PERMISSION.
+PLEASE NOTE THAT THIS IS THE TEXT AS SUBMITTED - THE FINAL TEXT OF THE PUBLISHED ARTICLE VARIES TO SOME DEGREE.
+ONLY A FEW OF THE IMAGES POSTED BELOW APPEAR IN THE PUBLISHED ARTICLE

 MY WARM THANKS TO ALL THOSE VETERANS OF THE MILITIA AND OTHERS WHO HAVE SHARED THEIR MEMORIES OF THOSE TIMES AND HELPED TO IDENTIFY THOSE FEATURED IN THE PHOTOS AND NEWSREEL FOOTAGE.